kumu/docs/getting-started/faq.md

 ### Can I share my maps with others?

 Of course!
-Check out the [sharing](../guides/sharing.md) guide to learn about embeds and screenshots or [add a collaborator](../guides/collaboration.md) to your project.
+[Create an embed](../guides/embeds.md) to share your map via a link or [add a collaborator](../guides/collaboration.md) to your project.

 ### Do you have high resolution screenshots available?
 Or a PDF?